 The top 8 signs are warning signals that you must pay attention to carefully.
 They outline specific actions to look for with alcohol misuse.
 Understanding these and getting help early will reduce the damage.
 If left untreated it’s an exhausting road with many difficulties and even death.
 If you are struggling Harmony Grove Recovery alcohol detox centers in San Diego and Escondido can help.
 Here are the top 8 signs of alcohol abuse;

-- Impact on Relationships – The first step to understanding the role of alcohol in your life is to survey the impact in relationships.
+- Impact on Relationships is one of the signs of alcohol abuse – The first step to understanding the role of alcohol in your life is to survey the impact in relationships.
 If it’s creating distance between you and the ones you love, there’s a good chance that your alcohol consumption has become a problem.

 - Risky Behavior Caused by Alcohol Abuse – As alcohol decreases inhibitions, many people with a serious drinking problem find themselves engaging in risky behavior they wouldn’t otherwise.
 For example, driving under the influence, repeatedly finding oneself in unfavorable circumstances, or experiencing legal trouble are signs of alcoholism.